markwin89/Kickstart-Analysis/README.md

 Overview
 ---
 My recommendation is to have the goal of 2000 GBP or less.
 Set the plays out during May or June.
 Plays are the highest kickstarter campaigns that were successful.
+---
+There was one outlier for each pledged and goal.
+Pledged had $10092 and the goal outlier is $15000.